Principality of Monaco

 Health (2001 est.): Infant mortality--5.83/1,000.
 Life expectancy--75.04 yrs male; 83.12 yrs female.
 Number of births per year (July 2001 est.)--310.
 Number of deaths per year (July 2001 est.)--414.

 Work force (2000, 38,595): Private sector--35,168.
 Public sector--3,427.
 Services--46%.
 Banking--7%.
 Tourism and hotel--17%.
 Retail--12%.
 Construction and public works--7%.
 Industry--11%.

 Constitution: December 17, 1962 (amended in April 2002).

-Branches: Executive--Prince Albert II (chief of state), Minister of State Jean-Paul Proust (head of government), Council of Government (cabinet under authority of the monarch).
-Legislative--unicameral National Council (24 members).
+Branches: Executive--Prince Rainier III (chief of state).
+Legislative--National Council (24 members).
 Judicial--Court of First Instance, Court of Appeal, High Court of Appeal, Criminal Court, Supreme Court.

 Subdivisions: Four quarters (quartiers)--Monaco-Ville, La Condamine, Monte-Carlo, Fontvieille.